Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/braze.md

 !!!note "Send Amplitude cohorts to Braze"

-    See [Send Cohorts to Braze](/../data/destinations/braze-cohort) for information on how to send cohorts to Braze.
+    This integration sends events to Braze.
+There is a separate integration to send Amplitude cohorts.
+See [Send Cohorts to Braze](/../data/destinations/braze-cohort) for information.

 ## Considerations